stelzinga/MF/Management_Framework.md

 Leading contributes to the following in Operations: Staff, Groups and Suppliers.
 ________________________________________
 ## Controlling
 Controlling establishes *how well it was done*.
 Within Operations, Controlling establishes that the Operations' Results are achieved as per Planning given the Organisation and after Leadership having been applied.
-It is backward looking in its approach.
-The focus of Controlling is on Results within Operations.
+Controls are either detective (ex-post) or preventive (ex-ante).
+The focus of Controlling is on Results within Operations, and can look at the output of a specific Process (including Processes embedded in systems) or more holistically at the overall Result or part thereof of Operations, and anything in between.

 This fourth Management Function continuously measures Results versus the Benchmark determined in Planning, and adjusts where necessary through the other Management Functions: Planning, Organising and Leading.

 Controlling is performed through the concept of a *Control*, which involves 7 steps:
 1. Establish the *Purpose* of a Control;
-2. Establish *Baseline* or Benchmark (mostly done in Planning);
+2. Establish *Baseline* or Benchmark (often done in Planning);
-3. Get *Measurement* of the output of Processes i.e. the Result;
+3. Get *Measurement* of the output of Processes i.e., the Result, including from Processes embedded in Assets;
-4. Perform a *Comparison* of Measurement vs Baseline;
+4. Perform a *Comparison* of Measurement versus Baseline;
 5. Perform an *Analysis* of differences from the Comparison and, if relevant;
 6. Define some form of *Remediation*;
 7. Keep a *Written Trail* of 1-6 and use it to *Report* and track Remediation.

 The Control's Purpose, is fundamental: it sets out what a Control aims to achieve and why that is relevant.
-Particularly for Staff (or other Stakeholders) who are not privy to all details of Operations a Purpose helps setting the stage for understanding steps 2-6 and, more generally, facilitates the performance of Controls without needing to acquire all background knowledge.
+A Purpose helps setting the stage for understanding steps 2-6 and, more generally, facilitates the performance of Controls without needing to acquire all background knowledge.
 This is particularly important for Checks, see below.

-The Benchmark establishes *expected* Results from the Objectives.
-Most often, the Benchmark is established in Planning at the same time as the Objectives.
+The Benchmark is in general defined during the definition of an Objective.
+The Benchmark establishes *expected* Results from the Objective.
+Most often, the Benchmark is established during Planning as part of the definition of an Objective.
+Critically, a well-defined Benchmark sets out one or more alert levels above which specific follow-up actions are expected e.g., info (no action), warning (log event and notify Management) breach (log event, notify Management and define a Remediation action), etc.

-Depending on the Objective, Measurement requires a clearly defined Process describing how to measure the outcome of Objectives i.e., how to collect Data, how to create Information from the data to perform the actual Measurement,  etc.
+Depending on the Objective, a Measurement requires a clearly defined Process describing how to measure the outcome of the Objective i.e., how to collect Data, how to create Information from the data to perform the actual Measurement,  etc.

 The Comparison of the Measurement versus the Benchmark can be expressed as count, percentage etc. and this can be done in tables, graphs or any format that makes the Comparison easy to interpret.
+If the Benchmarks were well-defined, the Comparison also highlights clearly if the Measurement has breached one or more alert levels.

 The Analysis consists of reviewing the Comparison and drawing conclusions as to how well the Objective was achieved.
 Analysis as a Process can be simple, but for certain Objectives filtering, discarding outliers etc. may be required.
 Analysis should yield conclusions as to *why* there are differences between Measurement and Benchmark.
 The *why* should be explained as part of the Process to achieve the Objective either because of issues within the Process or because other Processes negatively (or positively) affecting the Objective's Process.
 Assuming a measurements not in line with the Benchmark is deemed a *breach*, then the analysis can yield four fundamental outcomes, out of which only the first two are desired measurements (from a statistical perspective).